SemonnomeS/Football-results/README.md

-# Football-results using an api for gwtting up to date results
+# Football-results using an api for getting up to date results